-Choreographer Anne Plamondon and composer Cléo Palacio-Quintin are looking forward to presenting the fruits of their joint creation.
-This will be danced by Anne Plamondon and the music will be performed by Patrice Richer.
+Choreographer Anne Plamondon and composer Cléo Palacio-Quintin are presenting the fruits of their joint creation.
+Danced by Anne Plamondon and music performed by Patrice Richer.

 Choreographer : Anne Plamondon

 Choreographer and performer Anne Plamondon graduated from l’École Supérieure de ballet du Québec in 1994.
 She first dances with Les Grands Ballets Canadiens, before moving to Europe to join the Nederlands Dans Theater 2 (1995–1998), then the Gulbenkian Ballet (1998–2000).
 During this period, Anne performs in works by over 30 choreographers including Jirí Kylián, Hans Van Manen, Ohad Naharin, Johan Inger, Gideon Obarzanek, Angelin Preljocaj, and Itzik Galili, and creates lead roles for Rui Horta, Patrick Delcroix, as well as Paul Lightfoot and Sol Leon.